-• Problem: When I turn on the computer, only a white cursor is displayed on a blank screen.
+• Problem: When I turn on the computer, only a white pointer is displayed on a blank screen.

-Solution: If you have modified a partition on your solid-state drive by using partition software, information about that partition, or the master boot record might have been destroyed.
+Solution: If you have modified a partition on your internal storage drive by using partition software, information about that partition, or the master boot record might have been destroyed.